-Dr. Yi Zhang works as a Lecturer at the UTS Centre for Artificial Intelligence & School of Software.
+Dr Yi Zhang works as a Lecturer at the UTS Centre for Artificial Intelligence and School of Software.
 He holds dual PhD degrees, one is in Management Science & Engineering (from Beijing Institute of Technology) and the other is in Software Engineering (from University of Technology Sydney), and he was a visiting scholar at the School of Public Policy, Georgia Institute of Technology from 2011 to 2012.

 He has published more than 60 high-quality papers in refereed journals, conference proceedings and book chapters, and these publications cover cross-disciplines, such as information science, business & management, and information systems.
 Some top-tier journals in related fields include Journal of the Association for Information Science and Technology (ERA-A*), Journal of Informetrics (ERA-A), Technological Forecasting & Social Change (ERA-A), and Scientometrics (ERA-A).

 He is the recipient of the 2019 ARC Discovery Early Career Researcher Award (DECRA), and the chief-investigator or principal-investigator of nearly ten research programs granted by ARC and the Natural Science Foundation of China, as well as certain industry projects.

 Editorial Board for Academic Journals